google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - Log Artifact Extensions: these are now typed and managed by an IANA registry, and they can now appear not only in SCTs but also in STHs.

+- API URLs: these are now defined as log parameters rather than mandatory suffixes of a base URL, to satisfy BCP 190 [RFC7320].

 - API outputs: complete `TransItem` structures are returned, rather than the constituent parts of each structure.